codeforamerica/broadband_map_python/README.txt

 And using bs4 (beautiful soup alpha) folder copied to dist-packages (on ubuntu 10.10, path is `/usr/lib/python2.6/dist-packages`)

+some unknown date:
+todo:
+insert parameters into docstrings (high) fix the indentation of long function example (low priority) -- meh skip ( needed in both autodoc and automethod)

 28 Jul 2010:
 Todo: deal with the optargs.
 Sample api calls look like this: SampleCall http://www.broadbandmap.gov/broadbandmap/almanac/fall2010/rankby/state/01/population/wirelineproviderequals0/county/id/01101?format=json&order=asc